sjanahan/recipes/recipes/parotta.md

 ### Preparation
 1. Weigh out the flour, baking powder, salt, oil, ghee, and water
+1. Make sure the counter is clean for stretching!

 ### Steps
 1. Mix dry ingredients (flour, baking powder, and salt) with ghee and oil